Two wins from their last two matches has boosted Albion's league position and also boosted their confidence ahead of the trip to Old Trafford.

 When the two teams met last season in August at the Amex, Chris Hughton's Brighton triumphed 3-2 against Jose Mourinho's Manchester United.
 Glenn Murray, Shane Duffy and Pascal Gross were on target for Albion with Romelu Lukaku and Paul Pogba replying for United.
 They met again at Old Trafford in January and this time Ole Gunnar Solskjaer's United were on top with a 2-1 victory.
 First half goals from Paul Pogba and Marcus Rashford gave the hosts the lead with Pascal Gross responding for Brighton after the break.

-What time does Manchester United vs Brighton and Hove Albion kick off?
+What time does Brighton v Southampton kick off?

-The game kicks off on Sunday, 2pm at Old Trafford.
+The game kicks off at 2pm at Old Trafford.

 Is the game on TV?